BenjiTrapp/benjitrapp.github.io/_attacks/2024-06-07-red-windows-api.md

 ## DuplicateHandle

-The DuplicateHandle API in C++ is used to duplicate a handle to an object such as a process, thread, or file.
-This can be useful in cybersecurity and penetration testing when you need to share handles between processes or perform specific operations on the duplicated handle without affecting the original one.
-Here's an example of how to use DuplicateHandle:
+The DuplicateHandle API in C++ is utilized to create a duplicate of a handle to an object, such as a process, thread, or file.
+This functionality is valuable in cybersecurity and penetration testing for tasks that involve sharing handles between processes or executing operations on the duplicated handle independently of the original.
+Here's an example illustrating the usage of DuplicateHandle:

 [Learn Microsoft Link](https://learn.microsoft.com/de-de/windows/win32/api/handleapi/nf-handleapi-duplicatehandle)